What's New!

 Rome returned to be a cosmopolitan city towards the end of the XVth century; the number of churches belonging to a "nation" is an indication of how many foreigners were attracted to Rome.

-Piazza Vittorio Emanuele (in the background S. Maria Maggiore; the sculpture in the foreground was initially placed at the centre of Fontana delle Najadi)
+(left) Piazza Vittorio Emanuele II and S. Maria Maggiore in the background; (right) sculpture by Mario Rutelli which was initially placed at the centre of Fontana delle Naiadi

 An international grocery store and tropical vegetables